metio/terraform-provider-k8s/docs/data-sources/tests_testkube_io_test_execution_v1_manifest.md

 Required:

-- `reference` (Attributes) LocalObjectReference contains enough information to let you locate thereferenced object inside the same namespace. (see [below for nested schema](#nestedatt--spec--execution_request--env_config_maps--reference))
+- `reference` (Attributes) LocalObjectReference contains enough information to let you locate the referenced object inside the same namespace. (see [below for nested schema](#nestedatt--spec--execution_request--env_config_maps--reference))

 Optional: